About Barry H. Greenberg, MD, FHFSA

 In addition to his clinical activities, Dr. Greenberg leads an active research program investigating basic mechanisms involved in heart failure and the development of new drugs and strategies to treat patients with this condition.
 He serves on the editorial boards of numerous cardiology journals and is an associate editor of the Journal of the American College of Cardiology.

 He completed a fellowship at UC San Francisco School of Medicine and a residency at Yale School of Medicine.
 Dr. Greenberg earned his medical degree from SUNY Upstate Medical University.
-He is board certified in internal medicine, cardiovascular disease and advanced heart failure and transplant cardiology.

 Dr. Greenberg is a fellow, founding member and past president of the Heart Failure Society of America (HFSA).
 He has been consistently selected as one of the "Best Doctors in America" since 1995.
 In 2017, he received the Heart Failure Society of America Lifetime Achievement Award for his exemplary career in scholarship, investigation, teaching, and leadership.